keystonejs/keystone/STYLE_GUIDE.md

 ## Links

 Links should be used generously to reference related material both inside and outside the current document.
-You can link to any section in a markdown document by lower-casing it's heading, replacing spaces with hyphens and prefixing with a hash, eg: the [Text Blocks section](#text-blocks).
+You can link to any section in a markdown document by lower-casing its heading, replacing spaces with hyphens and prefixing with a hash, eg: the [Text Blocks section](#text-blocks).

 ## Code and Code Blocks